We’ve all wanted a swimming pool in our backyard at one time or another.

 Increasingly, larger homes are being built on smaller blocks.

 This means the space available to build a swimming pool is more compressed than ever.

 Luckily there are plenty of ways to incorporate a swimming pool into a smaller backyard.

 Round or oval-shaped swimming pools are a great way to add more space around your pool.

 Taking this route would mean you’re sacrificing swimming space, but it’s worth it for some extra room in your yard.

 This will also make it easier to install a patio or deck around the swimming pool, creating a unique outdoor oasis that is perfect for your home.

-One thing to keep in mind is that installing a swimming pool in a smaller yard will mean it will be in close proximity to your house.
+One thing to keep in mind is when choosing a swimming pool for a smaller yard will mean it will be in close proximity to your house.